kdmukai/bitcoin_resources/README.md

   _The chapter on bitcoin is actually the weakest of the book.
 A bit too dry and too complex for someone totally new to bitcoin.
 There are better "what is bitcoin" explainers out there.
 Read the bitcoin chapter, but lean more heavily on other resources to get a better understanding of the basics._
 </details>

-[The Bitcoin Standard (Saifedean Ammous)](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861): A deeper dive into the history of money and how humanity has naturally selected the "best" form of money over time based on a variety of characteristics.
+[The Bitcoin Standard, by Saifedean Ammous](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861): A deeper dive into the history of money and how humanity has naturally selected the "best" form of money over time based on a variety of characteristics.
 Think of this as the advanced level course after Bhatia's quick introduction above.
 Saif's clear articulation of which properties a "good" money must have culminates in a strong endorsement of bitcoin as the best form of money we've ever seen.

 <details>
   <summary>caveats</summary>

   _Saif indulges in some regrettable rants against fiat money--including a whole chapter where he claims that even art and food suffer in a fiat world--that I wish would have been edited out for being off-topic and more his opinion than anything I could see being rooted in fact or data.
 Unfortunately his overall goal is not to persuade the skeptical reader who is used to the fiat money world; he is more likely to ridicule and punish fiat defenders.
 I wish he would have taken a more welcoming approach but his anger and confrontational nature win out.
 And, as with Bhatia, I think his chapter on bitcoin towards the end is quite uninteresting and, to be honest, I can't recall if I even finished the book.
 He made the case in the 2/3rds of the book that analyze previous forms of money; the bitocin parts weren't telling me anything I didn't already know._
 </details>

+[Digital Gold, by Nathaniel Popper](https://www.amazon.com/Digital-Gold-Bitcoin-Millionaires-Reinvent-ebook/dp/B01D8KFX9Q/): This is a fascinating, fun retelling of the early days of bitcoin with deep dives into all the crazy characters that helped make it happen.
+Save this book for when you're already deep down the rabbit hole.
+But once you are a die-hard bitcoiner, this is a must-read.

 ### Exchanges